ethersphere/SWIPs/SWIPs/swip-0.md

 #### `superseded-by` and `replaces` headers

-SWIPs may also have a `superseded-by` header indicating that an SWIP has been rendered obsolete by a later document; the value is the number of the SWIP that replaces the current document.
+SWIPs may also have a `superseded-by` header indicating that a SWIP has been rendered obsolete by a later document; the value is the number of the SWIP that replaces the current document.
 The newer SWIP must have a `replaces` header containing the number of the SWIP that it rendered obsolete.

 ## Auxiliary Files